heathermhargreaves/Day-16-mini-project-routing/README.md

     style.css
     js
       app.js
 Remember to include ng-app in your application and call your module 'miniRouting'.
 Also, remember to include the Angular CDN as a script in your HTML along with app.js.
 Go ahead and create your 'miniRouting' module in your app.js file.
-*Real quick add the following styles to your style.css page
+Once you're done doing that add these styles to your style.css page.
 ```css
 html, body{
   margin: 0;